techworkshops/aws-networking-workshop/content/fundamentals/lab.md

 Now the public subnets are associated with Internet Gateway and Private Subnets are associated with the NAT gateway via the Route Tables.
 ![Created Routes](/chapter1/created_route_tables.png?classes=border,shadow)

 Congratulations !
-You have created a network stack for a n-tier application from scratch.
+You have created a network stack for a 2-tier application from scratch.
 We will now test the connectivity by deploying EC2 instances.

 #### Deploy EC2 instance in the Public Subnet